How to Spend One Day in Suzhou: 2 Perfect Itineraries & Travel Tips

 By planning your visit during these times, you’ll be able to make the most of your day in Suzhou and explore as much as possible without wasting time in queues.
 I recommend visiting in Spring to enjoy the town and its already beautiful gardens, covered in flowers.

-Walking is the best way to get around and truly soak in the atmosphere of Suzhou, especially since you’ll only be staying for one day and want to explore as much as possible.
+Walking is the best way to get around and truly experience Suzhou, especially since you’ll only be staying for one day and want to explore as much as possible.

 However, if you’re short on time and some sights seem a bit far, Suzhou has a subway system with six lines, numbered 1 to 6.